+I. SUMMARY

+Background and Present Law

-The targeted jobs tax credit was enacted in the Revenue Act of 1978 to replace the expiring credit for increased employment.
-As originally enacted, the targeted jobs credit was scheduled to termi-nate after 1981.
-The availability of the credit was successively ex-tended by the Economic Recovery Tax Act of 1981 (ERTA) for one year, the Tax Equity and Fiscal Responsibility Act of 1982 (TEFRA) for two years, and the Deficit Reduction Act of 1984 (the 1984 Act) for one year.
-Under present law, the credit will not apply with re-spect to individuals who begin work for the employer after Decem-ber 31, 1985 (Code sec.
-51).
-For individuals beginning work before 1986 the credit is available for wages paid during the following 24 1986, the credit is available for wages paid during the following 24 months of employment (see below).
-The targeted jobs tax credit is available for hiring individuals
+The targeted jobs tax credit was enacted in the Revenue Act of 1978 to replace the expiring credit for increased employment (the "new jobs credit").
+As originally enacted, the targeted jobs credit was available for wages paid before 1982.
+The availability of the credit was successively extended by the Economic Recovery Tax Act of 1981 (ERTA), the Tax Equity and Fiscal Responsibility Act of 1982 (TEFRA), and the Deficit Reduction Act of 1984 (the 1984 Act) so that it may now be claimed by an employer for qualified wages paid for services performed in 1986 and 1987 to individuals

+who begin work for the employer before 1986.

-The targeted jobs tax credit is available for firing individuals from one or more of nine targeted groups.
-The targeted groups are (1) vocational rehabilitation referrals; (2) economically disadvan-taged youths age 18 through 24; (3) economically disadvantaged Vietnam-era veterans; (4) SSI recipients; (5) general assistance recipients; (6) economically disadvantaged cooperative education stu-dents age 16 through 19; (7) economically disadvantaged former convicts; (8) AFDC recipients and WIN registrants; and (9) economically disadvantaged summer youth employees age 16 or 17.
-The credit generally equals 50 percent of the first \$6,000 of quali-The creat generally equals ou percent of the first 90,000 of qualified field first-year wages and 25 percent of the first \$6,000 of qualified second-year wages paid to a member of a targeted group.
-Thus, the maximum credit is \$3,000 per individual in the first year of em-ployment and \$1,500 per individual in the second year of employ-ment, or a maximum credit of \$4,500 over a two-year period.
-(With respect to economically disadvantaged summer youth employees, however the credit is equal to 55 nercent of un to \$3,000 of wages however, the credit is equal to 85 percent of up to \$3,000 of wages, for a maximum credit of \$2,550.)
+The targeted jobs tax credit is available on an elective basis for hiring individuals from one or more of nine targeted groups.
+The targeted groups are: (1) vocational rehabilitation referrals; (2) economically disadvantaged youths aged 18 through 24; (3) economically disadvantaged Vietnam-era veterans; (4) SSI recipients; (5) general assistance recipients; (6) economically disadvantaged cooperative education students aged 16 through 19; (7) economically disadvantaged former convicts; (8) AFDC recipients and WIN registrants; and (9) economically disadvantaged summer youth employees aged 16 or 17.
+The credit generally is equal to 50 percent of the first \$6,000 of qualified first-year wages and 25 percent of the first \$6,000 of qualified second-year wages paid to a member of a targeted group.
+Thus, the maximum credit is \$3,000 per individual in the first year of employment and \$1,500 per individual in the second year of employment.
+With respect to economically disadvantaged summer youth employees, however, the credit is equal to 85 percent of up to \$3,000 of wages, for a maximum credit of \$2,550.
 The employer's deduction for wages must be reduced by the amount of the credit.

+H.R.
+983-Messrs.
+Rangel, Wheat, and Campbell

+H.R.
+983 would extend the targeted jobs tax credit for five years.
+Under the bill, the credit would be available for qualified wages paid to individuals who begin work on or before December 31, 1990.
+The bill also would increase the amount of wages eligible for the credit from \$6,000 to \$10,000 and liberalize the definition of an economically disadvantaged family for credit purposes.

+II.
+BACKGROUND AND PRESENT LAW

+Legislative Background

+The targeted jobs tax credit is intended to provide a tax incentive for hiring specific, targeted groups of individuals.
+It was enacted in the Revenue Act of 1978 as a substitute for the expiring credit for increased employment (the "new jobs credit").
+The new jobs credit

+was available in 1977 and 1978.